-In conducting a thorough and sifting analysis of the evidence provided at the trial, the Court finds that while the Alpha Phi Alpha Plaintiffs met the lower 396 the hurdle of preponderance of the evidence at the trial.
+In conducting a thorough and sifting analysis of the evidence provided at the trial, the Court finds that while the Alpha Phi Alpha Plaintiffs met the lower 396 threshold of proof at the preliminary injunction phase, they were unable to clear the hurdle of preponderance of the evidence at the trial.
 Accordingly, the Court finds that with the evidence currently before it, Alpha Phi Alpha Plaintiffs were unable to show by a preponderance of the evidence that an additional compact majority-Black district could be drawn in southwest Georgia.